Deeda Blair Research Initiative for Disorders of the Brain

 - Andrew Solomon, Ph.D., Writer, Professor of Clinical Psychology, Columbia University Medical Center

-- Bruce Stillman, Ph.D., President, Cold Spring Harbor Laboratory
+- Bruce Stillman, Ph.D., President and Chief Executive Officer, Cold Spring Harbor Laboratory

 Selection criteria and process